tokengamedev/godot-android-modules/app-notification/README.md

 To understand more about the Notification feature in android, go through the [documentation](https://developer.android.com/guide/topics/ui/notifiers/notifications).

+## About Android Notification:

+A notification is a message that Android displays outside your Game's UI to provide the user with reminders, communication from other people, or other timely information from your game.

+A notification message format has been

 ## Basic Usage:

 To access the plugin you have to use the standard code for Godot plugin in the code